Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Computation of the Mutual Coupling Impedance Matrix

 \section{Computation of the Mutual Coupling Impedance Matrix}

 Next, we show how to compute the mutual coupling impedance matrix ${\bf Z}_{\rm A}$.
 In particular, we assume that the antennas at both sides are half-wavelength dipoles of length $l_{d}=\lambda/2$ and radius $a_{d} \ll l_{d}$.
+Specifically, we set $a_{d} = 10^{-4}l_{d}$.
 Moreover, we assume that the receiver is equipped with a uniform linear array.